 Your auto deductible – and coverage limits – will determine your out-of-pocket costs.
 Depending on how you choose to think about it, your deductible is an out-of-pocket cost.
 It’s just one that you should plan for, so you aren’t caught off guard financially.

 Your coverage limits will determine how much you owe in a serious accident.
 You will owe anything that exceeds your coverage limits, so choose those limits wisely.

 3. Financing Partner

 If you own your car, you are usually only responsible for certain liability insurances.
-If you are financing your car, however, your insurance company may require higher coverage limits in general.
+If you are financing your car through a financial institution, however, your insurance company may require higher coverage limits in general.

 In addition to higher coverage limits, they may also require you to have a lower deductible.
 For example, some financing companies require you to have a deductible under $500.
 That means you don’t have much of a choice and will likely have to deal with higher premiums.

 4. Other Driver in an Accident